nextcloud/documentation/admin_manual/configuration/configuration_apps.rst

 Administrator application page

 In this page, you can enable or disable applications simply by clicking on their names.
-Enabled applications will be shown in **bold** while disabled ones will be shown in normal font.
+Enabled applications will be shown highlighed while disabled ones will be shown in normal background.
 If the app is not developed by ownCloud, it will have the *3rd party* notice next to it.
 To see what an application does, clicking on its name will show a description on the right side of the same page.